sumanth-74/star-wars-allica/README.md

 - Allows editing of specific fields like height and gender.
 - Fetches and displays the character's homeworld details.
 - Provides an option to add the character to the favorites list.

+Note: Couldn't implement the films and starship details as the api response didn't have any information related to them.

 ### 3. Favorites
 - Displays a list of favorite characters added by the user.